-The University of Canberra continues to monitor the unfolding Coronavirus (COVID-19) outbreak to ensure that we respond effectively and appropriately in the best interests of our staff, students and broader university community.
+The University of Canberra continues to monitor the unfolding Coronavirus (COVID-19) outbreak to ensure that we respond effectively and appropriately in the best interests of our staff, students and broader community.

 These are unique and challenging circumstances in a constantly changing environment of global significance and the University is committed to providing our community with the best support possible.

 Medical and counselling services at the University of Canberra remain open and have transitioned to online video and telephone consultations throughout the COVID-19 crisis.
-All doctors and counsellors are available for Telehealth appointments.